 Reach for this book when your daughter starts questioning her place in the world or expresses a desire to see herself reflected in stories of strength and royalty.
 It is a powerful tool for building self-confidence in girls who may feel 'ordinary' but carry an extraordinary legacy within them.
 The story follows a group of young friends who discover their ancestral connection to the legendary Dahomey Amazons, the fierce female warriors of West Africa.
 Through this discovery, they learn that history is not just in books, but in their very DNA.
 It is ideal for ages 8 to 12, focusing on cultural pride, the importance of female friendship, and the realization that true power comes from understanding one's roots.
 Parents will appreciate how it blends contemporary school life with historical reverence, providing a roadmap for children to navigate their own identity journeys.

-The book addresses identity and the legacy of colonialism in a secular, direct manner.
+The book addresses the legacy of colonialism in a secular, direct manner.
 It handles the 'warrior' aspect of history with age-appropriate descriptions, focusing on strength and protection rather than graphic violence.
 The resolution is deeply hopeful and grounded in communal pride.

 Younger readers (age 8) will focus on the friendship and the 'cool factor' of being a warrior.
 Older readers (age 11-12) will grasp the weight of historical erasure and the political importance of reclaiming one's narrative.